Jonny McGovern: Early work and The Gay Pimp

 It started off with Eminem.
 I was appalled by him ripping on fags and talking mad shit.
 People were protesting, but how could you protest a pop star?
 I figured my best way of protesting was to write a big, flashy, glamorous, funny show… called The Wrong Fag to Fuck With: The Gay Pimp vs. Eminem.
 It was where the Gay Pimp was a pop star/superhero who came out at the MTV awards to battle Eminem.
 Of course it did end with Eminem getting it up the butt and being humiliated while all the gay teens were set free.

-After the songs from the show began to get heavy rotation in New York City nightclubs, McGovern was approached about making a music video for one of his songs, "Soccer Practice".
+After the songs from the show began to get heavy rotation in New York City nightclubs, McGovern was approached about making a music video for one of his songs, "Soccer Practice."
+The single gained further prominence when it was featured in the HBO drama True Blood during season one.
+Additionally, "Soccer Practice" appeared in the background of a bar scene in the twelfth episode of season three of Queer as Folk.

 The success of the single garnered attention for McGovern, and he contributed commentary on a variety of VH1 shows (such as Best Week Ever, Totally Gay, and 40 Dumbest Celebrity Quotes) as well as earned a slot on Comedy Central's all-gay comedy show Out on the Edge, hosted by Alan Cumming.

+Television

+McGovern appeared on Logo's sketch comedy series The Big Gay Sketch Show as a cast member during its run from 2006 to 2010.

+Hey Qween!

-McGovern hosts his own YouTube show on StreamTV titled Hey Qween!, where he interviews various iconic celebrities, including drag queens, musicians, actors, adult film stars, and prominent figures within the LGBT community.
-From the series' debut in 2014 through 2020, Hey Qween was co-hosted by McGovern's close friend, the late icon Ms. Lady Red Couture, until her death in the middle of 2020.
-Lady Red often sang vocals for the series; for example, each episode closed out with her singing and improvising the words, "Hey queen, hey queen," through the credits.
-Lady Red and McGovern's close bond was evident on Hey Qween.
-The first half of each episode consisted of the two catching-up, chatting, joking and laughing together.
-During the guest interviews, Lady Red's quick-witted interjections and comedic banter was a highlight.
-As a tribute to her, McGovern released the 3-track EP Flowers (Songs to Lady Red) in November 2020, with Adam Joseph as producer.
+In 2014, McGovern created and began hosting Hey Qween!, a YouTube talk show centered on long-form, unscripted interviews with drag performers, musicians, actors, adult film performers, and other figures within LGBTQ+ entertainment and culture.
+From the series' debut in 2014 through mid-2020, Hey Qween! was co-hosted by drag performer and singer Lady Red Couture (born Kareemia Baines).
+Lady Red Couture was a central on-screen presence whose comedic interjections and improvisations—including singing "Hey queen, hey queen" during episode closings—became iconic elements of the show's format.
+Her rapport with McGovern and close friendship were frequently cited by critics as core to the show's appeal.
+As a tribute following her death from complications related to cyclic vomiting syndrome on July 25, 2020, McGovern released the three-track EP Flowers (Songs to Lady Red) in November 2020, produced by Adam Joseph.

-McGovern hosts Gay Pimpin' with Jonny McGovern, a weekly free LGBT themed podcast based out of Los Angeles since August 2010.
-It was based in New York City from January 16, 2006, to January 11, 2010.
+Following Lady Red Couture's death, Hey Qween! entered a hiatus period before being revived in January 2024 on WOW Presents Plus as an official companion series to RuPaul's Drag Race season 16, featuring post-elimination interviews with contestants.